 Molloscum Contagiosum is a poxvirus that is spread by direct skin to skin contact, especially wet skin and with vigorous contacnt.
 There are four types of Molloscum virus MCV-1, MCV-2, MCV-3, MCV-4, although most cases are caused by MCV-1.
 In adults, molluscum is usually sexually transmitted and may appear on genitalia, lower abdomen, buttocks, and inner thighs.
-Dr. Goldenberg is an expert in diagnosis and treatment of sexually transmitted molluscum lesions.
+Our doctors are experts in diagnosis and treatment of sexually transmitted molluscum lesions.

 Diagnosis – The lesions of Molloscum are small, flesh colored bumps with a central depression.
 They are usually diagnosed with a close inspection of the skin.